 Healthcare organizations under-invest in cybersecurity, even though the industry incurs the highest per capita cost of a breach.
 According to the IBM 2019 Cost of a Data Breach Report, the average cost per breached record in healthcare is $429.
 Although the financial industry has the second-highest average cost per breached record at $210 per breached record, healthcare incurs more than double the cost than finance.

 To mitigate breaches to confidential patient information, HIPAA was instituted to ensure the confidentiality, integrity and availability of protected health information, so it came with attendant fines for non-compliance.
-To improve their cybersecurity posture and avoid fines, many healthcare organizations have taken steps to ensure they comply with HIPAA and can pass the HIPAA audits.
+To improve their cybersecurity posture and avoid fines, many healthcare organizations have taken steps to ensure that they comply with HIPAA and that they pass the HIPAA audits.

 Recognizing the need to improve their security posture, many mature healthcare organizations have adopted industry-standard frameworks like NIST and CIS.
 Also, many healthcare organizations recognize their need to achieve compliance with other regulatory standards like PCI and SOX.
 Yet the spate of breaches in healthcare demonstrates that achieving compliance does not guarantee a secure environment, especially when healthcare organizations focus on passing audits at a point in time.